rabbitCase/notes/README.md

-# notes
+# Notes
 For documenting learned concepts.